14.1.1.1. Service Definition Specification¶

 prefix of the latter.
 Each of these two resources is described by

-different resources (book
+different resources (book and book_chapter, see the appendix).

 14.1.1.1.3.3.5.4.
 Collections and nested links and relations¶